-\section{Structures on manifolds and bundles}
+\section{Structures on Manifolds and Bundles}

 A {\it PL atlas} on a topological manifold is an atlas such that all the transition maps are PL ones.
 We define a PL manifold as a topological manifold with a maximal PL atlas.
-Furthermore, given two PL manifolds $M$ and $N$, we say that a homeomorphism $H: M \to N$ a PL isomorphism if $h$ is a PL map.
-(One can prove that in this case $h^{-1}$ is a PL map as well, \cite{Hud}.) \m \begin{definition} \rm (a) We define a $\partial_{PL}$-manifold to be a topological manifold whose boundary $\partial M$ is a PL manifold.
+Furthermore, given two PL manifolds $M$ and $N$, we say that a homeomorphism $h: M \to N$ a PL homeomorphism if $h$ is a PL map.
+(One can prove that in this case $h^{-1}$ is a PL map as well, \cite{Hudson}.)

+\m \begin{definition} \rm (a) We define a $\partial_{PL}$-manifold to be a topological manifold whose boundary $\partial M$ is a PL manifold.
 In particular, every closed topological manifold is a $\partial_{PL}$-manifold.
 Furthermore, every PL manifold can be canonically regarded as a $\partial_{PL}$-manifold.